Sausage and Broccoli Pasta

 How long do you cook broccoli with pasta?

-For this recipe, I cooked the pasta a few minutes before adding the broccoli.
-But you can add it the broccoli later for a crisper texture, if desired.
+For this recipe, I cooked the pasta for several minutes before adding the broccoli.
+You want the broccoli to be a bit crisp (not mushy) and the pasta to be al dente.

 xoxo ~Sue